joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 parameter.
 The password is used as the basis for the encryption key.
 By using a piece of information that only the user knows, this design ensures that only the user who knows the password can access the data in the database.
-Even if an attacker accesses the user’s account on the computer, the attacker can’t get into the database without knowing the password.
+Even if an attacker accesses the user's account on the computer, the attacker can't get into the database without knowing the password.
 For maximum security, the application never stores the password.

-An application’s code creates an EncryptionKeyGenerator instance and calls its `getEncryptionKey()` method, passing a user-entered password as an argument (the variable `password` in this example):
+An application's code creates an EncryptionKeyGenerator instance and calls its `getEncryptionKey()` method, passing a user-entered password as an argument (the variable `password` in this example):